robb-j/nova-yaml/yaml.novaextension/README.md

 ## Troubleshooting

-If believe something isn't working, you can try reloading the yaml server.
+If believe something isn't working, you can try restarting the yaml server.
-Select the **Editor → YAML → Reload Yaml Server** menu item
+Select the **Extensions → YAML → Restart Server** menu item

 If things seem really wrong, check the extension console to find out more information.
 Select the **Extensions → Show Extension Console** menu item, then pick the `Yaml` source.

-You should see a first log message of `Activating...` which is the first thing the extension does.
-If you don't see `Activated!`, there might have been issues with the NPM install.
-Try resetting the install lock by selecting the **Editor → YAML → Reset Yaml Install Lock**, this is most likely with multiple Nova windows open, so try again with a single workspace.

-If you see any other errors in that log that aren't like `Error: Invalid parameter: registrations`, or the stack trace below that, please [fill out an Issue](https://github.com/robb-j/nova-yaml/issues).
+If you see any errors in that log that aren't like `Error: Invalid parameter: registrations`, or the stack trace below that, please [fill out an Issue](https://github.com/robb-j/nova-yaml/issues).

 ## Known issues